Hebe Tien: YouTube views

-Her music videos are among the most-viewed and have accumulated more than 658 million views on YouTube, and she is the Chinese-language female singer with the most views on the platform.
-Her music video "A Little Happiness" became the first Chinese-language music video to exceed 100 million views on YouTube.
+Tien's music videos are among the most-viewed and have accumulated more than 658 million views on YouTube, and is the Chinese-language female singer with the most views on the platform.
+Tien's 2015 music video "A Little Happiness" became the first Chinese-language music video to exceed 100 million views on YouTube the following year.
 She was the second female singer in Asia to reach 100 million views on YouTube.